4 Smart Ways to Use ChatGPT in Senior Living Marketing

 3. Have ChatGPT perform competitor research and analysis.

 When it launched, ChatGPT couldn’t access the web and was only trained on data through September 2021.
-But paid subscribers (ChatGPT Plus, Enterprise, and Team Workspaces) can now access the web in real-time (through Microsoft-owned Bing).
+But now all tiers of ChatGPT (including the free version) can search the web and get up-to-date information (through Microsoft-owned Bing).

-But give it 10 of your competitors’ websites and ask it to analyze things like messaging and on-page calls-to-action?
-THAT it can do—and lightning fast.
+So, ask ChatGPT to perform competitor research for you.
+Give it 10 of your competitors’ websites and ask it to analyze things like messaging and on-page calls-to-action.

 - PROMPT: Assume the role of an expert in competitor analysis.
 Please review the following competitor websites.
 [List URLS] For each one, analyze messaging strengths and weaknesses and share your findings.
 Then, suggest ways for my community [URL] to differentiate its messaging.

 This is one of dozens of prompts you could devise for competitor analysis and research.
 Remember, the more detailed and specific your prompt, the better.
-It’s not unusual for effective prompts to be a page long.
+Tips for writing effective ChatGPT prompts:

 - Be precise, be specific.
 The more you can do both, the better your results.

 - Provide context.
 Pretend ChatGPT is an intern.
-How much background would you give the intern to get the results you’re looking for?
+How much background would you give a human intern to get the results you’re looking for?
 Do the same with ChatGPT.
 It’s a great tool, but it’s not a mind-reader.

 - Ask ChatGPT to assume a specific role or persona.
 Studies show that directing ChatGPT to assume a particular role, persona, job description, and so forth will help it produce better results.